Visiting and Using the Collection

 Scheduling a Visit

-Please contact the appropriate staff for the part of the collection you would like to visit.
+Please contact the collection manager for the part of the collection you would like to visit.

 Click here for the consumptive analysis policy.